-I’m also passionate about helping students get better at learning English.
-I can help you set goals, and achieve your main aims in learning English.
+I’m also passionate about helping learners get better at speaking English.
+I can help you set goals, change your mindset, and achieve your main aims in learning English.

-I have about ten years experience teaching English to people from over 40 different countries.
+Who am I?
+You can call me Abbie!
+I have over 12 years experience teaching English to people from over 40 different countries, and online too.
 I have a CELTA and Master’s in Teaching English as a Foreign Language.

 The doctors said he would never walk again, let alone run.
 He barely looks 12 years old, let aloneContinue Reading